 Supplies

 Music & Melodies (MM) 2023-2024

 Stories, Colors & More (SCM) i-iv, 7, 17, 22

 basic supplies (see p. vii)

 story audio (see p. vii)

 candle

 white cloth

 stuffed or toy sheep, or pictures of sheep

-fish-shaped crackers
+fish-shaped crackers bread

-bread

 Responding

 Claiming

 copies of Grace Notes (GN) 1

-Celebrating SCM 7a

 Extra

 copies of GN 2

 GATHERING IN GOD'S GRACE

 Post SCM i-ii, "Your Visual Schedule," to provide clear expectations and a visual cue for the group.

-See SCM iii-iv for the key to icons (for example, (6) 1) and ways to adapt for children who have special needs or disabilities.
+See SCM iii-iv for the key to icons (for example, 6 1) and ways to adapt for children who have special needs or disabilities.

-"Celebrating God's Grace" requires more prep.

 Welcoming and Preparing

 Greet the children by name and with the words "Christ is risen!"
 Prompt the children to respond, "He is risen indeed!"
 Invite the children to help prepare the worship space.
 Provide a Bible, a candle, a white cloth (white is the liturgical [church] color for Eastertide, the fifty days between Easter and Pentecost), and sheep (stuffed, toy, or pictures).
+Provide magazines and invite the children to cut out pictures of people of all ages, shapes, colors, and abilities, and place them in the worship space.
 As the group prepares, offer instructions about where things should go and what needs to be done.
 Give instructions three times.
 See how long it takes for them to wonder why you keep repeating yourself.
 Lead a discussion about how many times they usually have to hear instructions before they "get it."
 Wonder together if most people need to be told more than once, or if we are ready to act after only one time.
-Share a story from your own experience about a time you "didn't get it" and had to be told more than once.
-Invite their stories.
+Share a story from your experience about a time you just "didn't get it" and had to be told more than once.
+Invite their stories too.
 Ask some children to help prepare today's "Responding in Gratitude" activities, and suggest that one or two children prepare to lead today's singing.

-Singing

-Play and sing "It Is Easter"-MM 18; SCM 22.
+Invite a volunteer to practice reading today's Scripture passage.
+Singing Play and sing "It Is Easter"-MM 18; SCM 22.
 Praying

 Gather around the worship space.
 Turn on the candle.
 Invite the children to take a moment of silence to still and quiet their hearts and minds.
 Ask them to breathe in and out three times slowly.

 Invite them to echo the following prayer after you:

 '''

 God of grace, /

 you know our hearts /

 and you love us deeply. /

 Fill us with your love /

 for everyone we meet. /

 We are grateful for your love. /

 Amen. /

 '''